Understanding End-of-life Care in Australia

 • Allowing people to reach the end of their life in their chosen environment, which tends to favour the home as opposed to hospital settings.

-(Swerissen & Duckett 2014; Australia’s Health 2016)
+(Swerissen & Duckett 2014; AIHW 2016)

-Supporting End-of-Life Care Patients
+Supporting Patients Receiving End-of-Life Care

 Being informed that you do not have long left to live is devastating news for anyone.
 Even in situations where the patient is aware that their illness is progressing, this news can ignite stress and emotional responses from them and their loved ones.

-• Tell the patient that the care available to them is illness-specific - being in a supportive group of others who are going through, or have a deep understanding of what they are going through, may be enormously helpful.
+• Telling the patient that the care available to them is illness-specific - being in a supportive group of others who are going through, or have a deep understanding of what they are going through, may be enormously helpful.

-Supporting End-of-life Carers
+Supporting Carers

 end-of-life care supporting carers